CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/commands_and_locations.md

 Release artifacts are under `release/`.
 Desktop staging and Cargo output are under `app/desktop/build` and `app/desktop/src-tauri/target`; both are ignored.
+From the interactive launcher, use the **DESKTOP RELEASE** section to create or remove CPU/CUDA portable and MSI payloads individually, or select all four.
+Interactive removal updates the selected variant manifests; the direct remove action above removes the complete desktop release build output.
 Packaged logs are `%LOCALAPPDATA%\XREPORT\data\logs\desktop-shell.log` and the timestamped backend logs beside it.
 Readiness/session files in `%LOCALAPPDATA%\XREPORT\data\state` are temporary and are removed at exit.